nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 Visit [http://127.0.0.1:16686](http://127.0.0.1:16686) to view the dashboard.

-## Enabling Tracing
+## Enable tracing

-Enabling tracing requires two pieces of configuration.
+To enable tracing, you must configure two resources:

 - `NginxProxy`: This resource contains global settings relating to the NGINX data plane.
 It is created and managed by the [cluster operator](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/), and is referenced in the `parametersRef` field of the GatewayClass.
 This resource can be created and linked when we install NGINX Gateway Fabric using its helm chart, or it can be added later.
 In this guide we will install the resource using the helm chart, but will also show what it looks like in case you want to add it after installation.